ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 ```

 Let’s begin annotating our peaks.
-We will be using the annotation database EnsDb.Hsapiens.v86.
-These are generated from ENSEMBL.
-Since UCSC-style chromosome names are used we have to change the style of the chromosome names from Ensembl to UCSC.

 The annotatePeak function performs peak annotation and it uses the nearest gene method to identify nearest Transcription Start Sites (TSS) to the given genomic coordinates.
 It also allows you to specify a max distance from the TSS to cover the binding site locations accurately.
 Here, we specify a distance of 2.5kb upstream and downstream from TSS.